Terrell Suggs reveals reason for not re-signing with the Ravens in 2019

 As unimaginable as the thought of him suiting up from another team was, that was exactly what happened in March of 2019 when the jovial Charm City icon known as T-Sizzle signed with the Arizona Cardinals.

-Suggs cited a desire to be closer to home where he grew up and a desire to let the Ravens’ young edge rushers at the time get a chance to blossom out of his shadow as the reason he opted not to run it back for year 17.
+Suggs cited a desire to be closer to home where he grew up and a desire to let the Ravens young edge rushers at the time get a chance to blossom out of his shadow as the reasons he opted not to run it back for year 17.

 However, during a recent interview with WJZ’s Rick Ritter which took place at his home in Scottsdale, Arizona, he revealed the real reason for not returning to the franchise that remains near and dear to his heart.
 Sadly, it had nothing to do with football or being homesick for half the year as he is a native of the Grand Canyon State.